statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (iii) such other published items of non-patent literature as the International Searching Authorities shall agree upon and which shall be published in a list by the International Bureau when agreed upon for the first time and whenever changed.

-(c) Subject to paragraphs d) and e), the “national patent documents” shall be the following:
+(c) Subject to paragraphs (d) and (e), the “national patent documents” shall be the following:

 (i) the patents issued in and after 1920 by France, the former *Reichspatentamt* of Germany, Japan, the former Soviet Union, Switzerland (in the French and German languages only), the United Kingdom, and the United States of America,

-(ii) the patents issued by the Federal Republic of Germany, the Republic of Korea and the Russian Federation,
+(ii) The patents issued by the Federal Republic of Germany, the People’s Republic of China, the Republic of Korea and the Russian Federation,

 (iii) the patent applications, if any, published in and after 1920 in the countries referred to in items (i) and (ii),